Addressing societal challenges

 RoboValley drives the development of cognitive robotics by setting up and developing the following initiatives:

-SMEs and manufacturing companies can test and develop advanced cognitive robotics applications in the smart manufacturing fieldlab RoboHouse
+Companies can discover, develop & test advanced cognitive robotics applications in the smart industry fieldlab RoboHouse

 - Start-up community